 Sugar has been called “the most consumed addictive substance around the world,” by research scientist James J DiNicolantonio and cardiologist James H O’Keefe.
 The main reason why sugar is so addictive is because it causes the release of dopamine, the chemical in our brains responsible for the feeling of pleasure.
-Over time, we need more sugar to induce the same chemical reaction, and our dependance on the substance can increase over time.
+Over time, we need more sugar to induce the same chemical reaction, and our dependance on the substance increases.

 Interestingly, social media provides the same rush of dopamine as does eating sugary foods.
 The American Marketers Association states: “According to recent research, people get a rush of dopamine when they post, share or ‘like’ something online.”
 (Source) Mauricio Delgado, an associate professor of psychology at Rutgers University, makes the connection plainly when he states, “The same brain areas [that are activated for food and water] are activated for social stimuli.”

 Social media clearly activates the same parts of the brain that are activated during a sugar rush, but the question is, why do we enjoy it so much?
 According to Buffer’s article titled, “The Psychology of Social Media,” the following reactions take place while we are using a sharing platform: